sharpensteel/Steel/README.md

 jQuery library (tested on v1.11+)

 Library written in JavaScript ES6.
-Support in Chrome only, for other browsers you should use js compilers/polyfills.
-In [samples](https://github.com/sharpensteel/Steel/tree/master/tests) used compiler [babel](https://babeljs.io/)
+To support brosers that currently not support ES6 (FF, IE, Safary), compilers/polyfills should be used.
+Compiler [babel](https://babeljs.io/) can be used.

+There is utility [load_scripts_es6.js](https://github.com/sharpensteel/Steel/tree/master/utils/load_scripts_es6.js) - look at [samples](https://github.com/sharpensteel/Steel/tree/master/samples).
+It uses babel compiler in not-ES6 browsers, or loads scripts directly in ES6-browsers (which is faster a lot).

 Number of HTML5 features used:
 * \<input type='date'\> - (currently Chrome only support)